MohitGedela/LevelUP/README.md

 - `POST /api/final-exam` - Generate final exam
 - `GET /api/test` - Test API connectivity

-## 📖 How to Use

-### 1. Upload Your Document
-- Navigate to the upload page
-- Select a text document (.txt, .md, etc.)
-- Specify the exact topics you want to focus on

-### 2. Generate Learning Topics
-- The system will create topics based on your specifications
-- Topics are generated using AI analysis of your document
-- You can review and modify topics as needed

-### 3. Take Quizzes
-- Select a topic to start learning
-- Answer AI-generated questions
-- Get immediate feedback and explanations
-- Track your progress over time

-### 4. Monitor Progress
-- View detailed progress on the progress page
-- See quiz attempt history
-- Track final exam performance
-- Identify areas for improvement

-### 5. Take Final Exam
-- Comprehensive assessment of all topics
-- Detailed results and explanations
-- Performance tracking and history

-## 🎨 Customization

-### Theme Colors
-The platform uses a modern gradient theme:
-- Primary: Purple (#8B5CF6)
-- Secondary: Pink (#EC4899)
-- Accent: Orange (#F97316)

-### Styling
-- Built with Tailwind CSS for easy customization
-- Responsive design for all device sizes
-- Dark theme optimized for learning

-## 🔧 Development

 ### Available Scripts
 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

-### Code Quality
-- TypeScript for type safety
-- ESLint for code quality
-- Prettier for code formatting
-- Responsive design principles

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Add environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

-### Other Platforms
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- Any Node.js hosting service

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🆘 Support

-If you encounter any issues:
-1. Check the console for error messages
-2. Verify your API key is correct
-3. Ensure all dependencies are installed
-4. Check the browser console for client-side errors

-## 🔮 Future Enhancements

-- [ ] User authentication and profiles
-- [ ] Multiple document support
-- [ ] Advanced analytics dashboard
-- [ ] Collaborative learning features
-- [ ] Mobile app development
-- [ ] Integration with learning management systems

----

-**Built with ❤️ using Next.js, React, and Gemini AI**